Crocodile (locomotive): SBB Class Ce 6/8

 The production "Crocodiles" were the series Ce 6/8^{II} and Ce 6/8^{III} locomotives of the Swiss Federal Railways (SBB), built between 1919 and 1927.
 There were 33 class Ce 6/8^{II} and 18 class Ce 6/8^{III}, making a total of 51 locomotives.
 These locomotives were developed for pulling heavy goods trains on the steep tracks of the Gotthardbahn from Lucerne to Chiasso, including the Gotthard Tunnel.
 (A prototype Ce 6/8 class locomotive, SBB Ce 6/8^{I} number 14201, lacks an articulated body and the crocodile’s characteristic nose.)

 The electric motors available at the time were large and had to be body-mounted above the plane of the axles, but flexibility was required to negotiate the tight curves on the Alpine routes and tunnels.
 An articulated design, with two powered nose units bridged with a pivoting center section containing cabs and the heavy transformer, met both requirements and gave excellent visibility from driving cabs mounted safely away from any collision.
 The two motors in each nose unit were geared to a jackshaft between the drive axles farthest from the cab (SBB Ce 6/8^{II}) or farthest from the end (SBB Ce 6/8^{III}), with side rods carrying the power to the drivers.
 These locomotives, sometimes called the "Swiss Crocodile" or "SBB Crocodile", were highly successful and served until 1982.
 The German model railway manufacturer Märklin published a book about their history in 1984.
 Nine out of 51 total produced have survived, but only three are still in operation as preserved historical locomotives in Switzerland.

 SBB Class Be 6/8

 Between 1942 and 1947, thirteen members of class Ce 6/8^{II} were upgraded with more powerful motors, to allow a higher top speed, and these became class Be 6/8^{II}.
 This required raising the jackshaft above the plane of the axles, necessitating a more complex system of side rods.
 In 1956, all eighteen members of class Ce 6/8^{III} were upgraded and became class Be 6/8^{III}.

+SBB Class De 6/6

+Three Class De 6/6 electric locomotives, numbered 15301–15303, were built in 1926 for the Seetalbahn line.
+They had a shorter snouts than the Ce 6/8 class and a single pantograph but were articulated similarly.
+One is preserved since their retirement from service.